Skip to Content

 • Gaining extensive knowledge of U.S. Army Corps of Engineers (USACE) standards while working with multiple contractors, including one year directly with USACE in Beersheva, Israel.

-• Holding positions in aerospace construction for General Dynamics and Rolls Royce, focusing on AS9102 first articles and in-process inspections.
+• Holding positions in aerospace construction for General Dynamics ATP, OTS, Rolls Royce, focusing on AS9102 first article, delta and process inspections as well as munitions, explosives and packing.

 • Expanding into European projects.

-• Returning to the U.S. in 2020, completing various projects while preparing for retirement—this site being part of that ongoing endeavor.
+• Returning to the U.S. in 2020, completing various projects while preparing for the next phase of life—this site beings that ongoing endeavor.

 Over the years, David has learned many facets of project management first-hand, working directly with government contracting representatives in the field.
 He also understands that learning never stops.

-Recognizing a need to guide both newcomers and mid-career professionals in the industry, David shares practical methods and tools for:
+Recognizing a need to guide both newcomers and mid-career professionals in the industry, QC-Federal shares practical methods and tools for:

 • Establishing work ethic for the project.